logo

 Physiological Changes During Week 26 of Pregnancy

-• Skin, Hair, and Nails: Hormonal changes continue to affect your skin, hair, and nails.
+Hormonal changes affect skin, hair, and nails.
 Some women experience changes in skin pigmentation, such as darkening around the nipples or the appearance of a dark line down the belly (linea nigra).
 You may also notice your hair becoming thicker or shinier.

-• Vaginal Discharge: Increased discharge is normal during pregnancy.
+Increased discharge is normal during pregnancy.
 It should be clear or milky and odourless.
-If you notice any changes in the colour, consistency, or smell of your discharge, contact your doctor.
+If you notice any changes in the discharge's colour, consistency, or smell, contact your doctor.

 TopTips for Week 26